 If you still have questions about how to deal with a scorpion problem, then read on for answers to some of the most commonly asked questions about these pests.

 Q. What attracts scorpions in my house?

-Scorpions often enter homes during scorching heat in search of water.
+Scorpions often enter homes in search of water during scorching heat.
 They use pipe drains and plumbing to infiltrate a house, which is why they are commonly found in kitchens and bathrooms.